bipan7729922595/PetsAloneApp/Readme.md

 ### **Project Design Overview**
 1. Frontend: Angular Application
--Structure
+-->  Structure
   --Feature Module: create-pet
   --Component: CreatePetComponent
   --Handles the UI and user interactions for creating a new pet.
   --Uses a form to collect pet details from the user.
   --Service: PetService
   --Handles HTTP communication with the backend API for pet-related operations.

--PetService Responsibilities
+-->  PetService Responsibilities
   --getAllPets(petType?: number):
   --Fetches a list of all pets, optionally filtered by pet type.
   --Sends a GET request to /api/pets/all with optional query parameters.
   --createPet(pet: any):
   --Sends a POST request to /api/pets/create to add a new pet.
   --Intended to include an authorization token in the header (currently commented out).

--Authentication
+-->  Authentication
   --The service retrieves a token from localStorage (key: currentUser) for authenticated requests.
   --The code for adding the Authorization header is present but commented out.

-2. Backend: .NET Core 3.1 API
+3. Backend: .NET Core 3.1 API
 API Endpoints:
 GET /api/pets/all — Returns all pets, supports filtering by type.
 POST /api/pets/create — Creates a new pet entry.
 Authentication:
 Expected to use JWT Bearer tokens for protected endpoints (as inferred from the commented code).

-3. Data Flow
+4. Data Flow
 -User Action: User fills out the pet creation form in the Angular app.
 -Component Logic: CreatePetComponent collects form data and calls PetService.createPet().
 -Service Call: PetService sends a POST request to the backend API.